Ivan Provorov: Philadelphia Flyers (2016–2023)

 On 12 September 2019, the Flyers re-signed Provorov to a six-year, $40.5 million contract extension.
 He entered the 2019–20 season on the top defensive pair with Matt Niskanen.
-When the NHL season was suspended on 12 March due to the COVID-19 pandemic, Provorov had amassed 13 goals and 36 points in all 69 regular-season games.
+When the NHL season was suspended on 12 March due to the COVID-19 pandemic, Provorov had amassed 13 goals and 36 points in all 69 regular season games.
 He continued practicing during the pause, skating at a private rink in Wilkes-Barre.
 When the NHL resumed for the 2020 Stanley Cup playoffs in Toronto, Provorov was one of 31 Flyers selected for the bubble.
 He scored the winning goal in the second overtime of Game 6 of the Eastern Conference semifinals, forcing a Game 7 against the New York Islanders.
 Provorov was again selected for the Barry Ashbee Trophy in 2020.

 On 12 January 2021, the Flyers announced that Provorov would be designated alternate captain for all home games during the 2020–21 season.
-Niskanen's sudden offseason retirement left Provorov without a defensive partner, and coach Alain Vigneault altered the defensive pairings throughout the season in the hopes of finding a suitable top line.
+Niskanen's sudden off-season retirement left Provorov without a defensive partner, and coach Alain Vigneault altered the defensive pairings throughout the season in the hopes of finding a suitable top line.
 On 18 February 2021, Provorov surpassed Claude Giroux's 328-game iron man streak when the latter missed a game due to COVID-19 protocols.
-Provorov's still-ongoing streak is now the second-longest in Flyers history, behind Rod Brind'Amour's 484 consecutive starts from 1993–1999.
-The next week, on 24 February, Provorov set the NHL record of 331 consecutive games played by a defenseman from the start of a career for the same team, passing former Ranger Dan Girardi's record of 330.
+Provorov's still-ongoing streak is now the second-longest in Flyers history, behind Rod Brind'Amour's 484 consecutive starts from 1993 to 1999.
+The next week, on 24 February, Provorov set the NHL record of 331 consecutive games played by a defenceman from the start of a career for the same team, passing former Ranger Dan Girardi's record of 330.
 At the conclusion of the 2020–21 season, Provorov was awarded the Barry Ashbee Trophy for the third time in five seasons.
 He led the Flyers' defencemen with 26 points in all 55 games of the pandemic-shortened year.

 After playing in 403 consecutive NHL games from the start of his career, Provorov was placed in enhanced COVID-19 protocols on 4 January 2022, forcing him to miss that night's game against the Anaheim Ducks and ending his iron man streak short of Brind'Amour's record.
 Following the 2021–22 season, Provorov was critical of the Philadelphia media when asked about his performance during a disappointing season.

+In January 2023, Provorov became embroiled in a controversy when he boycotted pregame warmups which featured LGBT pride-themed equipment that was later auctioned off to support LGBT organizations.
+He cited his Russian Orthodox faith as an explanation for why he was against the initiative to promote the LGBT community, saying: "I respect everybody's choices.
+My choice is to stay true to myself and my religion.
+That's all I'm going to say".

+Columbus Blue Jackets (2023–present)

+On 6 June 2023, the Flyers traded Provorov to the Columbus Blue Jackets in a three-team deal also involving the Los Angeles Kings, who retained 30 percent of Provorov's contract.